ssandrews/Smoldyn/Mac/README.txt

 -------- What installing does -------

-A default Smoldyn installation installs the following files:
+Default Smoldyn installation installs the following files:
 - smoldyn executable to /usr/local/bin (this is the main Smoldyn software)
 - SmolCrowd executable to /usr/local/bin (utility program creates crowded volumes)
 - wrl2smol executable to /usr/local/bin (utility program converts VRML output to Smoldyn input)